-Rule of Law (Percentile Rank) 2015: 60.1 2015 Prison Population: 54 279 434 per 100,000 Association (RBA), Association des Jeunes Avocats du Rwanda (Aja-Rwanda) and the Legal Aid Forum.
+Rwanda Rule of Law (Percentile Rank) 2015: 60.1 2015 Prison Population: 54 279 434 per 100,000 Association (RBA), Association des Jeunes Avocats du Rwanda (Aja-Rwanda), and the Legal Aid Forum.
 Lawyers commit to maintaining partnerships with existing partners, and to fostering collaborative dialogue with justice officials and policymakers through roundtable discussions.
 IBJ's approach of working collaboratively with government institutions has allowed our program to thrive and overcome challenges.
 Furthermore, the Rwandan government has made gradual progress to strengthen the judicial infrastructure to process criminal cases, notably through electronic filing and use of Information CommunicationTechnology (ICT), reviewing the penal code to institute legal reform, and enacting a special law on legal aid.
 Primary among the government's efforts to enhance access to justice and provide legal aid are the Justice, Reconciliation, Law and Order Plan and the National Legal Aid Policy.
-With the aim to strengthen rule of law and address issues such as overcrowding in prisons, case backlogs and lack of awareness of rules and procedure, the two policies recognize that poverty, limited access to lawyers and lack of knowledge about legal procedure significantly limit access to justice to indigent and vulnerable citizens.
+With the aim of strengthening rule of law and addressing issues such as overcrowding in prisons, case backlogs, and lack of awareness of rules and procedure, the two policies recognize that poverty, limited access to lawyers, and lack of knowledge about legal procedure significantly limit access to justice for indigent and vulnerable citizens.
 They aim to improve access to justice for all Rwandans and strengthen rule of law by expanding legal aid provision, establishing a legal aid fund, and streamlining the alternative dispute resolution system.
+A notable milestone which will allow IBJ to further expand its work in Rwanda is the "A pro-bono legal culture, pioneered by IBJ in Rwanda, has ensured that even the poorest members of society get the legal help they need and that ordinary individuals are not detained for excessive lengths of time."